Public sector exit payments

 It appears that the cap will not limit payments made in respect of compensation for discrimination, and whistleblowing claims or where the exit payment arises as a result of a TUPE transfer, but any such payments will need prior approval from HM Treasury.
 Those who have experience of making such applications know that this is often a difficult and time-consuming process and such applications have no certainty of being granted.

 Exiting public sector employees are required to inform in writing their employers of any entitlement to an exit payment and the amount, as soon as reasonably practicable after the day the exit occurs.
 Many stakeholders regard this as an unfair burden to place on the individual.
 Indeed, this is one of the key challenges in the British Medical Association's (BMA) proposed judicial review (see below).

 HM Treasury’s accompanying guidance on the operation of the cap is still awaited and NHS Employers has indicated it will produce its own supporting materials once the main government guidance is available; so watch this space for further details!

 NHS Employers has also indicated an intention to discuss within the NHS Staff Council the changes required to the NHS standard Agenda for Change Handbook; more watching and waiting.

-Finally on the “waiting” front; we are also still awaiting news of the BMA’s request for permission to challenge the legality of the Regulations via judicial review, which we reported in our most recent update on this issue just a couple of weeks ago.
+Finally, on the “waiting” front; we are also still awaiting news of the BMA’s request for permission to challenge the legality of the Regulations via judicial review.

 Many stakeholders have expressed surprise and concern at the speed at which these Regulations progressed through Parliament, after such a protracted and controversial path so far.